Coder-RD/Java_Challenge/README.md

 5. Print the sorted method names.

 This challenge helped me understand how Java programs can inspect class information dynamically.

-## 🎯 What I Learned

-Through this challenge, I learned:

-- How to access a class using the `Class` object.
-- How to retrieve methods using Reflection.
-- How to use `getDeclaredMethods()`.
-- How to work with `Method` objects.
-- How to store method names in an `ArrayList`.
-- How to sort a collection using `Collections.sort()`.
-- How Reflection can be used for runtime inspection.

 ---